tbrowder/Date-Names/README.md

 The following persons contributed to this project via PRs and comments (@name is an alias on IRC #raku):

-+ Moritz Lenz (@moritz, github: moritz) - German and Norwegian Bokmål data
++ Moritz Lenz (@moritz, github: moritz) - German and Norwegian Bokmﾃ･l data

 + @sena_kun (github: Altai-man) - Russian data